 system grounding arrangements

-transformer loading, size and type of loads (e.g. motor or static)
+transformer loading, size and type of loads (e.g., motor or static)

 properties of cables and overhead lines (capacitance, inductance)

 location of the open phase.

 NRC Actions

 Based on the Byron Station operating event, the Nuclear Regulatory Commission (NRC) staff issued Information Notice 2012-03, “Design Vulnerability in Electric Power System,” dated March 1, 2012 (ML120480170).
 On July 27, 2012, the staff issued Bulletin (BL) 2012-01, “Design Vulnerability in Electric Power System” (ML12074A115).
 Specifically, the NRC asked licensees to provide information by October 25, 2012, on (1) the protection scheme to detect and automatically respond to a single-phase open circuit condition or high impedance ground fault condition on GDC 17 power circuits, and (2) the operating configuration of ESF buses at power.